 - There may be negative tax consequences, dependent upon the amount of forgiven debt

 Stephen K. Hachey, an experienced deed in leiu attorney, can not only help you determine your options, but he can advise you on the best course of action based on your unique situation.
-And with company offices located throughout the Tampa Bay area and West Florida—North Tampa, South Tampa, West Tampa, Orlando and Riverview, he’s available and accessible to begin helping you today.
-The Law Offices of Stephen K Hachey proudly serves Tampa, Orlando, St Petersburg, Clearwater, Wesley Chapel, New Tampa, Brandon, South Tampa, Lutz, Zephyrhills, Land o Lakes, Sarasota, Lakeland, Ft Myers, Cape Coral, Bradenton, Bonita Springs, Naples and everywhere in between.
+And with offices spread out across Tampa Bay, he’s available and accessible to begin helping you today.
+The Law Offices of Stephen K Hachey proudly serves Tampa, St Petersburg, Clearwater, Wesley Chapel, Brandon, Riverview, South Tampa and everywhere in between.